bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 To build the LSTM, there is some more data processing that is needed in comparison the XGBoost model.
 * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

 For the LSTM, we use two bidirectional LSTMs with several dense layers.
 The LSTMs also use a loockback function that allows us to use a sliding window to garner information from the past.
-On top of the lookback function, we add lag features of those previous timesteps, letting us assign unique weights both to the lookback window as a whole, as well as the individual points in it.

-Here we can see the LSTM model compared to the training data.
-Values as inputs for the model are standardized, but I scaled them back up for these representations:
+Here we can see the LSTM model compared to the training data:

 ![image](https://user-images.githubusercontent.com/79114425/211132805-0aa5aa92-60af-4a92-9186-0e1f779cc68b.png)